MaryemAman/maryemAman/README.md

 ### Hi there! 👋

-I'm Maryem Mohamed Aman, a passionate developer and tech enthusiast.
+I'm Maryem, a passionate developer and tech enthusiast.
 Welcome to my GitHub profile!

 #### 🚀 About Me